 Recertification is a key process for maintaining your ACE personal trainer cert.

 If you fail to re-certify, you may need to pass the ACE personal trainer certification exam again and pay the full amount.

-ACE requires 2.0 CEU credits, which totals 20 hours of coursework, every 2 years.
+ACE requires 2.0 CEU credits, totaling 20 hours of coursework, every 2 years.

 Overall, ACE CEUs are on par with most comparable fitness trainer certifications.
-With a fairly flexible range of courses to choose from, ACE gives you a great deal of freedom to take your personal training career in every direction.
+With a fairly flexible range of courses, ACE gives you a great deal of freedom to take your training career in every direction.

 Example ACE continuing education course options include:

 - Overcoming the “I Hate Change” Mentality – 0.1 CEUs